-A daily payment accrues daily and is paid periodically (e.g. fortnightly).
-A combination payment includes both a partial lump sum and daily payments.
+A daily accommodation payment accrues daily and is paid periodically (e.g. fortnightly).
+A combination payment includes both a partial lump sum and daily.

 As RFBI offers a variety of accommodation options and prices we encourage you and your family to discuss your needs with a financial adviser to ensure that you are receiving the best financial outcome available to you.

 Our published Accommodation Payment prices are our maximum rates and will apply for those with adequate financial means.
-Residents with limited assets may be eligible for support by the Department of Social Services.
+Residents with limited assets may be eligible for support by the Government.

-This means that you will not be required to pay the published Accommodation Payment.
-If you are not supported, but affordability is still a factor, be assured this will not necessarily affect your eligibility for accommodation.
+This means that you will not be required to pay the Accommodation Payment.
+If you are not supported but affordability is still a factor, be assured this will not necessarily affect your eligibility for accommodation.

-The Daily Accommodation Payment (DAP) amounts quoted above are current as of today and may change (in line with interest rate adjustments) for entry dates after the 1st July.
-When there are changes to the interest rate RFBI will update the new DAP’s based on the new quarterly interest rate.
+The Room Prices (RAD) and Daily Accommodation Payment (DAP) amounts quoted above are current as of today and may change (in line with interest rate adjustments) for entry dates after the 1st July.
+When there are changes to the interest rate, RFBI will update the new DAP based on the new quarterly interest rate.